-For journal publishers, getting articles added to relevant scholarly indexes is paramount to expanding the reach and reputation of their publications — but we know it’s not always easy.
-Often, indexes require content to be submitted to them in machine-readable formats that many publishers with limited resources can’t easily produce on their own.
-And, even when indexes do accept manual deposits, submitting rich metadata inputs can be incredibly time-consuming for journal teams.
+Indexing is paramount to expanding the reach and reputation of scholarly journals — but it’s not always easy.
+Often, indexes require content to be submitted to them in machine-readable formats that many publishers with limited resources can’t feasibly produce on their own.
+And, even when indexes do accept manual article deposits, preparing and submitting rich article-level metadata can be incredibly time consuming for journal teams.
 Sound familiar?

-Adding another layer of complexity for many publishers is the need for XML to comply to the JATS standard — a term that many know but find somewhat elusive.
+Adding another layer of complexity for many publishers is the need for XML to comply with the JATS standard — a term that many know but find somewhat elusive.
 JATS, which stands for “Journal Article Tag Suite,” is a specific way of formatting XML developed by the National Information Standards Organization (NISO).
 JATS is considered the technical standard for journal articles and is required by all National Library of Medicine (NLM) indexes - PubMed, PubMed Central, and MEDLINE - and preferred by many other academic indexes.

 Want to know more about the difference between NLM’s three databases — PubMed Central, PubMed, and MEDLINE?
 Check out this interview with PubMed Central Program Manager Kathryn Funk or watch this webinar about helping journals get included in indexes like PMC from Scholastica CEO Brian Cody.

 In addition to producing full-text XML article files for all journals using our production service and HTML and XML article-level metadata for all journals using Scholastica’s OA publishing platform, we’re also working to help journals add articles to indexes and discovery services more easily.
 We now offer automations for: